diankong/GoDocTooltip/README.md

 When you're at golang's official doc site, this extension will help you to show function's description as tooltip on function list.

-So you don't need to scroll down that long list page anymore.
+So you don't need to scroll down that long page anymore.

 After installed, you can try here: